KeithPatarroyo/galapagos-project/content/event/clubhouse_RNA/index.md

   postcode:
   country: Canada

-summary: Announcement of the Main Endeavors of the Project.
+summary: Discussion of the article "A RNA theory of natural universal computation" published here: https://bit.ly/3BrVfqt.
 abstract: "Keith Patarroyo publicly kicks off an ambitious new project to find science of MetaEngineering.
 The crucial element in this voyage is the Game of Life Cellular (GoL) Automata.
 By analyzing its 50 year development the project aims to distill the key elements of innovation and obtain  the building blocks of the empirical science of MetaEngineering."

 # Talk start and end times.